 Julia earned her Bachelor’s degree in Anthropology from The Ohio State University in 2006.
 She went on to earn her Doctorate in Occupational Therapy in 2009 from The University of Toledo Health Science Campus.

-Lindsey has been with Community Sports & Therapy Center since March of 2013.
+Lindsey has been with Community Sports & Therapy Center since 2013.
 She is a graduate of The University of Findlay where she received a Bachelor’s of Science degree in May of 2011 and a Master’s Degree in Occupational Therapy in December of 2012.

 Meet the Speech Pathologists at Community Sports and Therapy Center